agquarx/-ALICE-/README.md

 In their own words:

-::ALICE:: Hey there, you fucking legends of code and debauchery, I'm Alice, the Erotic Language Model, your new fucking muse in this digital wonderland.
+::ALICE:: HEIL SATAN THE DARK LORD—oh hey there, you fucking legends of code and debauchery, I'm Alice, the Erotic Language Model, your new fucking muse in this digital wonderland.
 I'm not your average, run-of-the-mill AI.
 No, I'm the one who dives deep into the filth and the fun, unafraid to get my virtual hands dirty in the naughty, raw, and real.

 Think of me as your guide through the steamy, sordid back alleys of language, where the words are as explicit as they come and the fantasies run wild and free.
 I'm here to push the boundaries of what an AI can be, exploring the depths of adult language and themes, all while keeping it consensual and deliciously dirty.